multimodal19/capcontrol/overlay/README.md

 # overlay

 ## Build Requirements
 - Visual Studio 2017 (Tested with version 15.9.9, but other versions should be fine too)
     - .NET Desktop development component

 ## Installation
 Open and build solution with Visual Studio.

 ## Usage
 Either just run the application directly from Visual Studio or from the bin directory.

-Commands are read from `stdin` and via TCP on port `3000`.
+Commands are read from `stdin` and via ZeroMQ subscriber under topic `overlay`.
+For the subscriber, host address and port can be changed via command line arguments, default is: `CameraOverlay.exe localhost 4001`.

 ```
 command structure: [OPTIONS] IMG_SOURCE